MagaluCloud/magalu/mgc/cli/docs/object-storage/objects/acl/set/help.md

 ## Product catalog:
 - Flags:
 - --dst uri                     The full object URL to set the ACL information (required)
-- --grant-write array()   Allows grantees to create objects in the bucket
+- --grant-write array(object)   Allows grantees to create objects in the bucket
 - Use --grant-write=help for more details
 - -h, --help                        help for set
 - --private                     Owner gets FULL_CONTROL.
 Delegated users have access.
 No one else has access rights
 - --public-read                 Owner gets FULL_CONTROL.
 Everyone else has READ rights

 ## Other commands:
 - Global Flags: